 What should I look for when choosing a medical malpractice lawyer in Destin, Florida?

 Your choice of a Destin medical malpractice lawyer is crucial for your case.
 Start by looking for an attorney with extensive experience in medical malpractice claims.
-An attorney familiar with these cases will understand the complex medical and legal issues involved and know how to address them.
+An medical malpractice attorney in Destin that is familiar with these cases will understand the complex medical and legal issues involved and know how to address them.

 Next, consider their track record of success.
 Look for a lawyer who has successfully secured significant settlements or verdicts for their clients.
 This indicates their ability to build strong cases and negotiate effectively.